denispelli/CriticalSpacing/README.md

    keyboard to your computer. *Restart MATLAB*.
 Try `GetKeyboardIndex` to see if the keyboard is registered to MATLAB (the number of outputs is the number of keybaord devices registered to MATLAB; so we are looking for at least 2 numbers).
+If you must use the laptop keyboard then have the experimenter type the observer's verbal answers.
 1. Extract the `zip` archive.
+Please copy the font file "Sloan.otf" from the `CriticalSpacing` folder to one of your computer OS font folders.
+   *Restart MATLAB* so that the newly installed font is noticed by MATLAB.
 Then from MATLAB, change *Current Directory* to the extracted archive.
+1. Response Page.
+Inside the `CriticalSpacing` folder you'll find a file `Response page.pdf` that should be printed and given to the observer.
+   It shows the possible letters: `DHKNORSVZ`.
+Adults will find it helpful to consult this page while choosing an answer when they have little idea what letter the target(s) might be.
+Children may prefer to point at the target letters, one by one, on the response page.
 1. Type `runCriticalSpacing` to run the program.
+You can always terminate the current run by hitting `Escape`.  `CriticalSpacing` will then print out results so far and begin the next run.
 The program will save the data to the `data` folder automatically.
 The program will run about 20min for each observer.
 Please make sure the computer is connected to power.
 The data will be lost if the computer hibernates or goes to "sleep" mode before the program exists successfully.
-1. Have fun!

 ## Software Requirements